snowyu/custom-ability.js/docs/modules.md

 A function that adds(injects) the ability of a specified ability class to a target class.

+Note: Maybe the ability will be injected into the inheritance class.

 ##### Parameters

 | Name | Type | Description |